-Licensed or approved public or private nonprofit child-care centers, Head Start programs and some for-profit centers serving meals to children.
+- Child Care Centers: Licensed or approved public or private nonprofit child-care centers, family day care homes, Head Start programs and for-profit centers serving meals to children.

-Nonprofit community-based program that may or may not be licensed to care for school-age children 6-12 years of age.
-Program can provide meals and snacks and includes enrichment activities.
+- Youth Development Programs: Nonprofit community-based programs that may or may not be licensed to care for school-age children 6-12 years of age.
+These programs can provide meals and snacks and include enrichment activities.

-Centers in low-income communities provide snacks and enrichment activities to school-aged children and youth during the school year.
+- After School At-Risk Programs: Centers in low-income communities that provide snacks and enrichment activities to school-aged children and youth during the school year.

-Emergency shelters provide meal service to homeless children.
+- Emergency Shelters: Emergency shelters that provide meal service to homeless children.

-Public, private nonprofit and some for-profit adult day care facilities provide structured, comprehensive services to functionally impaired, nonresidential adults.
+- Adult Day Care Centers: Public or private nonprofit and some for-profit adult day care facilities that provide structured, comprehensive services to functionally impaired, nonresidential adults.